mpifr-vlbi/dbbc3/docsrc/source/fundamentals.rst

 Core3h board numbering
 ----------------------

-Unlink in the the DBBC3 control software the python packages starts numbering the core3h parts starting from 0.
+Unlike in the the DBBC3 control software the python packages numbers the core3h boards starting from 0.
 Alternatively all methods expecting a core board number except characters ('A' = 0, 'B' = 1 etc.)